AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/upgrade-platform-sdks/tabs/lifecycle.md

 import AEPLifecycle
 ```

-Register the Lifecycle extension along with the other extensions you use with the Mobile Core by adding the following in your app's `application:didFinishLaunchingWithOptions:` delegate method:
+Register the Lifecycle extension along with the other extensions you use with the Mobile Core by adding the following in your app's `application(_:didFinishLaunchingWithOptions:)` delegate method:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {